 The State Statute

-What would normally be referred to as “jaywalking” (the term does not appear anywhere in the law) is section C, and rarely occurs outside of dense downtown core areas…
+[see ped-excerpts.html for a handy index of all the ped laws in ARS] What would normally be referred to as “jaywalking” (the term does not appear anywhere in the law) is actually section C “Crossing at other than crosswalk”, and rarely occurs outside of dense downtown core areas…

 28-793.
 Crossing at other than crosswalk